Yanis42/Cole/README.md

 ## Planned Features
 - Edit actor parameters to get the hex value
+- Reverse the param process, from hex to values on the UI
 - Add an actor in the list
 - Delete an actor of the list
+- Button to change the actor file
+- Button to ignore tied params (to show everything)

 ## Requirements
 - Python 3.7+ (done with 3.10, untested with previous versions but should work)